aditib738/my-website/content/authors/admin/_index.md

 ---

-:wave: I am a second year PhD student in Public Policy (Economics Track) at the Harvard Kennedy School, and a PhD Scholar at the Stone Program in Inequality & Social Policy.
+:wave: I am a (rising) third year PhD student in Public Policy (Economics Track) at the Harvard Kennedy School, and a PhD Scholar at the Stone Program in Inequality & Social Policy.
 I am currently building a research agenda on social norms and gender inequality across developing countries.